 Meet our team

 I’m living proof you can be old school and au courant at the same time.
-I still write regularly for a print newspaper (the Los Angeles Business Journal) and a magazine (the International Cinematographers Guild Magazine), but most of my work these days is digital.
+I still write regularly for a print magazine (the International Cinematographers Guild Magazine), but most of my work these days is digital.
 I was doing brand journalism for Match.com in the early 00’s (before the term even existed) and manage our team of pros serving as virtual brand newsrooms for our clients.
-When I’m not slinging words, I consult with start-ups and Fortune 100 companies on communications strategy, media relations and operations.
-I've got three books to my name, including Be a Better Writer, a guide for young writers.
-In my off-hours, I love to cook (and eat); listen to music; and follow local, state and national politics--except when I’m watching football or the UNC Tar Heels.
+When I’m not slinging words, I coach professionals who want to boost their communications chops -- mostly execs working on special projects (giant presentations, reorgs, digital transformations) or upper management who desire better skills to move up the ladder.
+My projects also include consulting with start-ups and Fortune 100 companies on communications and content strategy, workflow optimization and talent management/development.
+I've got three books to my name, including the award-winning Be a Better Writer, a guide for young writers.
+In my off-hours, I love to cook (and eat); listen to music and watch sports; and follow local, state and national politics — except when the UNC Tar Heels are playing basketball.
 Learn more about me on Linkedin.
+Fun fact: I love to cook (and eat), listen to music, watch sports (especially Carolina basketball) and follow local, state and national politics.

 Peter Andersen, writer & editor - Seattle, Wash.

 I’ve been writing since I was a kid.
 In my professional life I’ve worked as a journalist, writing teacher, newspaper editor, freelancer, and technical writer.
 I spent 20 crazy years at Microsoft writing and producing software manuals in English and dozens of other languages.
-These days I focus on blogging, freelance, novels, and screenplays.
-Fun fact: Steve and Pete have been pals since 4th grade.
+These days I focus on brand journalism, blogging, novels, and screenplays.
+At The Word Factory: Pete covers technology, cybersecurity, parenting and sandwich-generation issues.
+Fun fact: Margot, Pete and two other friends once took an epic trip to Cuba.

 Marc Borzelleca, art director, designer, style guru – Staunton, Va.

 I've been working in the design industry for quite a long time, designing everything from logos and corporate branding to product and package design.
 From 2d to 3d, large to small, corporate to funky, I've covered them all.My goal is to make the world a more attractive place, one design at a time.
 Learn more about my approach to design and see my work.
-Fun Fact: Margot and I met at Lake Hollywood and volunteered together at ArtShare L.A.
+At The Word Factory: Marc designs everything from meaty ebooks to beautiful infographics.
+He also designed the icon set based on our logo.
+Fun fact: Marc and Margot met at Griffith Park when they lived in Hollywood and volunteered together at ArtShare L.A.

 Like our site's look and operation?
 Credit Andrea Ferguson and the folks at AndiSites, our web dev partner.